Kenneth Macpherson: Later life

+In 1944 Macpherson had an affair with Art Collector Peggy Guggenheim in New York.
+After the end of her marriage with German artist Max Ernst, they shared an apartment in East 61st Street.

 In 1947, Macpherson returned from America, spending much of his time in Switzerland and Italy.
 He bought a home on Capri, named Villa Tuoro, which he shared with his lover, the photographer Algernon Islay de Courcy Lyons.
 Bryher supported her husband and his friend on Capri, requesting that they take into their home the aging Norman Douglas, the Scottish novelist.
 Douglas had been friends of Bryher and Macpherson since 1931.

 Macpherson remained on Capri until Douglas's death in 1952, writing an epitaph for Douglas, from which the Latin inscription, on Douglas's gravestone, a quote from the Odes of Horace (Book II, Ode 3) is derived (Omnes Eodem Cogimur—we are all driven to the same place).

 Macpherson then moved to Rome, where he published Rome 12 Noon.
-In 1965, he 'retired' to Tuscany to work on his new book about Douglas's Austrian doctor, the Viennese-born Dr. Elisabeth Moor.
-Moor was Capri's doctor from 1926 until the early 1970s and was one of the island's more colorful characters.
-The book was published in 1975 under the title An Impossible Woman – Memories of Dottoressa Moor with a preface, notes and epilogue by the English writer Graham Greene.
+In 1965, he 'retired' to Tuscany.
 Macpherson died in Cetona on 14 June 1971, leaving everything, including his inheritance from Douglas, to De Courcy Lyons.